Ricky Mujica shares his tips for artists

 What subject matter do you love to paint?
-For you maybe it’s going outdoors and painting en plein air or to a crowded marketplace.
+What tips for artists do you look for to inspire you?
+Maybe it’s going outdoors and painting en plein air or to a crowded marketplace.
 Each artist has to find their own source of inspiration and motivation as they travel on their artistic journey - for Ricky Mujica - it’s all about family.

 Ricky is an award-winning artist whose work appears in collections all around the world including Africa, Norway, Germany, and Mexico.
 His paintings have been exhibited at the Wausau Museum of Contemporary Art, The Bennington Museum of Art, The Salmagundi Club, the Museum of American Illustration and is in the permanent collection of the Portrait Society of America.